radwo/statsd-http-proxy/README.md

 [![Build Status](https://travis-ci.org/sokil/statsd-http-proxy.svg?branch=master)](https://travis-ci.org/sokil/statsd-http-proxy)
 [![Code Climate](https://codeclimate.com/github/sokil/statsd-http-proxy/badges/gpa.svg?1)](https://codeclimate.com/github/sokil/statsd-http-proxy)

-This server is a HTTP proxy to UDP connection.
+This server is a HTTP proxy to StatsD, which used UDP connections.

 Useful for sending metrics to StatsD from frontend by AJAX.

-Authentication based on JWT token.
+Authentication optional and based on JWT tokens.

 ## Table of contents